CLARIAH/clariah-plus/docs/discussion_presentation.md

 - CLARIAH aims for a common **infrastructure**
 - **Interoperability** and **connectivity** between CLARIAH tools
-- The workflow interest groups aims to help define these connections
+- The Workflow Interest Group aims to help define these connections
 - Connecting tools/services produces a **workflow**

 ## What is a workflow?